 - 2 points for every $1 spent on everyday purchases

 - No travel blackout dates

-- Annual fee for the primary and supplementary cards are waived for the first year
+- Annual fee for the primary card waived for the first year

 - Decent purchase interest rate and cash advance interest rates

 - Comprehensive travel insurances including emergency medical, trip interruption, and trip cancellation